autometrics-dev/autometrics-rs/autometrics/README.md

 #### Exemplars (for integrating metrics with traces)

-See the crate docs for [exemplars](https://docs.rs/autometrics/latest/autometrics/exemplars/index.html) for details about these features.
+See the [exemplars module docs](https://docs.rs/autometrics/latest/autometrics/exemplars/index.html) for details about these features.
+Currently only supported with the `prometheus-client` backend.

 - `exemplars-tracing` - extract arbitrary fields from `tracing::Span`s
 - `exemplars-tracing-opentelemetry` - extract the `trace_id` and `span_id` from the `opentelemetry::Context`, which is attached to `tracing::Span`s by the `tracing-opentelemetry` crate